 2.1 Company-A SML determines which service supports the exposed MnS being requested by Company-V.

-2.2 Company-A OSS / SML sents a response, including the authentication materials (e.g. key, token) for access to the chosen exposed MnS.
+2.2 Company-A OSS / SML sends a response, including the authentication materials (e.g. key, token) for access to the chosen exposed MnS.

 3. The company-V can direct consume the exposed MnS (e.g. KPI monitoring and alarm notification) from SML of the Company-A’s 3GPP management system.